What Kids Can Learn Playing With Little Shop

 Another educational aspect of playing with Little Shop and the mini supermarket products is that children boost their knowledge of various products and what they look like.
 By reading and checking the labels, they also gain knowledge of ingredients and the heritage of certain products.
 Very often, grocery retailers even provide supplementary ways for children and families to learn more about where their products come from via their Little Shop website, apps or cards that can be collected along with the minis.

 It is no wonder that retailers around the world want to run their own Little Shop campaigns to build relevant connections with families while celebrating their supermarket.
-This summer of 2020, a second Little Shop campaign is running at Marks & Spencer in the UK and Ireland.
 Stay tuned to discover the next campaigns!